Stephen Goldsmith: Early life and career

 Goldsmith was born on December 12, 1946, in Indianapolis, Indiana.
 He is a graduate of Wabash College and the University of Michigan Law School where he earned a Juris Doctor degree.
 Goldsmith is an Eagle Scout, a recipient of the Distinguished Eagle Scout Award, and a member of Beta Theta Pi fraternity.

 Political career

 Marion County Prosecutor

-In 1978, Goldsmith began his political career by defeating Judge Andrew Jacobs Sr., a Democrat, in the race for Marion County Prosecutor.
+In 1978, Goldsmith began his political career by defeating Judge Andrew Jacobs Sr., a Democrat, in the race for Marion County prosecutor.
 Goldsmith continued to serve in this capacity for 12 years (1979–1991), when the opportunity to run for Mayor of Indianapolis presented itself.

 1988 lieutenant gubernatorial election

-In 1988, Lt.
-Gov. John Mutz made an unsuccessful bid for Governor of Indiana, calling upon Goldsmith to be his running mate.
+In 1988, Lieutenant Governor John Mutz made an unsuccessful bid for governor of Indiana, calling upon Goldsmith to be his running mate.
 Mutz and Goldsmith lost to the Democratic ticket of Evan Bayh and Frank O'Bannon.

 Mayor of Indianapolis

 In 1991, Goldsmith ran under the Republican banner for mayor, defeating his Democratic opponent Louis Mahern by a clear majority.
 Goldsmith served as mayor of Indianapolis for two terms from 1992 to 2000, being reelected in 1995.